 Grade 8 – 12 Attendance Policy

 Regular attendance is an important part of good citizenship, and essential to success in school.
 The policy in place stipulates the maximum number of absences allowed.
 Students who exceed the maximum allowance may not receive credit for the courses they are taking and families may be charged an additional fee.
 Be sure you know exactly what the policy states.
-All students are expected to be in class no later than 8:20am and 9:10am on Late Start Wednesdays, unless given special permission by their Head of School to arrive later.
 Parents are encouraged to use the on-line Attendance Notification Form to report student absences or late arrivals to school under Quick Links on the school webpage www.collingwood.org.

 Arriving on time to class demonstrates respect for one’s teachers and classmates.
 Being punctual is a way of showing courtesy and consideration to others.
 Students who arrive late except for reasons beyond their control, therefore, are being disrespectful, discourteous, and inconsiderate; those who are chronically late will face consequences.